 By Bus: M10, M101, M2

-This map shows the two closest subway stations (red circles) as well as a number of nearby attractions, listed below the map.
+This map shows the two closest subway stations (red circles) and several nearby attractions, listed below the map.

 Nearby Attractions (in black boxes on map)